Dryer Won't Start? All the Easy Fixes You Need to Know

 Replace the Door Strike

-The dryer door strike is part of the latch assembly that keeps the door closed during a dry cycle.
-It can either be attached to the front panel of the dryer or to the door itself.
-When you close the dryer door, the door strike is pushed into the door catch mounted across from it to hold the door closed.
-If the door strike is damaged, the door catch may be unable to grip it and the door will not stay closed.
-To fix this, replace the door strike so your dryer door can hold shut.
+The door strike is part of the latch assembly that keeps the door closed during a cycle.
+It may either be attached to the front panel of the dryer or to the door itself.
+When you close the dryer door, the door strike is pushed into the mounted door catch to hold the door closed.
+The door catch may be unable to grip the door strike if the latter is damaged, and the door won’t stay closed.
+In this case, you’ll need to replace the door strike.

 shop all door strikes